the firm with a fresh perspective

 - Child endangerment is one example of a state jail felony charge.
 Endangerment can include being arrested for driving while intoxicated (DWI) with a child in the car.
 This, in turn, is one example of where a charge that is otherwise a misdemeanor turns into a state jail felony because of the circumstances.

 The guidelines on what crimes might constitute a state felony charge can be flexible depending on the previous record of the defendant.
 A defendant with no criminal priors might see a misdemeanor charge.
 Whereas a person with previous convictions might see a state felony upgraded to a 3rd degree felony.
-The role of our Round Rock felony attorneys is to be up to date on how judges and prosecutors are using this flexibility and to leverage that knowledge on behalf of our clients.
+The role of our Round Rock felony attorney is to be up to date on how judges and prosecutors are using this flexibility and to leverage that knowledge on behalf of our clients.

 The broad range of sentencing guidelines makes this final stage of the process crucial.
 How sentencing is handled can be the difference between a defendant who will eventually have a reasonable opportunity to rebuild their life and one who will have an even steeper hill to climb.

 A defendant’s previous record–if any–will play a significant role in how sentencing turns out.
 Judges are obligated to consider if a defendant has previous felony convictions, and if the current conviction is a defendant’s third, then Texas law mandates a minimum sentence of 25 years for a felony conviction.
 This enhanced sentencing is commonly referred to as the “three strikes and you’re out” rule.

-Our Round Rock felony lawyers can seek to influence the sentencing decision by bringing forth character witnesses to speak on the defendant’s behalf and emphasize anything that shows they are unlikely to be a repeat offender.
+Our Round Rock felony attorneys can seek to influence the sentencing decision by bringing forth character witnesses to speak on the defendant’s behalf and emphasize anything that shows they are unlikely to be a repeat offender.

 Of course, even better than favorable sentencing is outright acquittal.
 The American system of justice requires that defendants be considered innocent until proven guilty beyond a reasonable doubt.
 A team of 12 jurors must unanimously decide in favor of guilt.